hazarjast/multi_room_audio_rtk8821cu/README.md

 # LMS / Squeezebox Multi-Room Audio Deployment using Fujitsu Futro S520n Thin Clients and Realtek 8821cu Wi-Fi Adapters Under Ubuntu Server 22.04.1
 With the deprecation/death of inexpensive Wi-Fi audio adapters such as Chromecast Audio and Echo Link, I was searching for a cost effective means of synced, multi-room audio using my own speakers which could be controlled from my iOS devices.
 While I have some of my own media, mostly I stream music using Spotify so I needed something which ideally supported Spotify Connect integration as well.

-My searches on this topic ultimately led me to Squeezebox / Logitech Media Server (LMS) which supports a wide variety of hardware and operating systems and checked the boxes I was looking for.
+My searches on this topic ultimately led me to Squeezebox Server / Logitech Media Server (LMS) which supports a wide variety of hardware and operating systems and checked the boxes I was looking for.
 The instructions in this repository cover an LMS multi-room audio deployment leveraging inexpensive x86_64 hardware and wi-fi adapters for the speaker clients.
 My local IT refurbisher was unloading a pallet of older Fujitsu thin clients which cost less than $12 USD each and I was able to find Realtek 8821cu based Wi-Fi 5 adapters which support both 2.4Ghz and 5Ghz on eBay for ~$5 USD.
 In my case the server is connected via Ethernet and only the clients use Wi-Fi, thus, a 3 room setup cost less than $65 USD.
 Basically, a poor man's Sonos ;)

 ## LMServer